 Toy cleaning is a must in my house, especially after an illness.
 Not to mention that I love finding great deals on second hand toys since kids can go through them so quickly.

-You can use these toy cleaning tips to clean the toys you already have or to clean and disinfect ones that you find at yard sales or thrift stores.
+You can use these toy cleaning tips to learn how to clean toys you already have or to clean and disinfect ones that you find at yard sales or thrift stores.

 I try to clean with products that are more natural.
 You can check out my full list of DIY household cleaners if you are looking for ways to keep your home clean without the chemicals.